 Name – The naming system is an underscore followed by the name of the service, followed by a period, and underscore, and then the protocol, another dot, and then the name of the domain (the name of the domain you do not need to include in DNS Made Easy as it is appended to the end of your record).

-Host – The system that will receive the service.
+Host – The system that will receive the service. (please make sure that you add the dot at the end of the FQDN.)

 Priority – This acts the same way as the MX Level/preference in the MX record.
 The lower the number in the priority field, the more desirable the associated target.
 0 is the highest priority (lowest number).